 One of my art goals is to offer on-line art classes.
 This free class is my proof of concept, to see if I can plan out and execute a series of videos for an entire project.
-It’s taking longer than expected, between a full-time job and knee surgery but my goal is to finish these videos by the end of 2018.
+It’s taking longer than expected, between a full-time job and two total knee replacement but my goal is to finish these videos by the end of 2018.
 All but the Variations videos are shot; it’s just a matter of editing.

-These were originally posted to my youtube channel, which has a 15 minute limit for free accounts.
-As of March 4, 2018, I’m still shooting the videos, so I’ll be adding videos until the project is complete.
+These videos are posted to my free youtube channel, which has a 15 minute time limit.
 If you are working along with the videos, the posts on this page will get you from a pile of supplies to a completely sculpted art doll, ready to paint and finish.
-That will be a good stopping point because you need to let your art doll completely dry before you start sanding and finishing.

 If you enjoy this free class, I’d love your feedback and to see photos of your creations.
 Please leave a comment and links to your project photos.